mollerhoj/Connect-4-AI/README.md

   board.
 It uses the minimax algorithm described below.

 ## Referee
-  Jugdes if a player has won, also home of the heuristic used by the AI.
+  Judges whether or not a player has won, also home of the heuristic used by the AI.

 # The minimax algorithm

   From wikipedia:
-  "Minimax (sometimes MinMax or MM) is a decision rule used in decision theory, game theory, statistics and philosophy for minimizing the possible loss for a worst case (maximum loss) scenario.
-Alternatively, it can be thought of as maximizing the minimum gain (maximin or MaxMin).
+  "Minimax (sometimes MinMax or MM) is a decision rule used in decision theory, game theory, statistics and philosophy for minimising the possible loss for a worst case (maximum loss) scenario.
+Alternatively, it can be thought of as maximising the minimum gain (maximin or MaxMin).
 Originally formulated for two-player zero-sum game theory, covering both the cases where players take alternate moves and those where they make simultaneous moves, it has also been extended to more complex games and to general